 4) Clip analytics will show you - you guessed it - the stats for that clip.

 You can change the date range for your analytics by selecting dates manually or selecting pre-set date ranges.
 (Note: analytics are always displayed in your local timezone.
-There may be some discrepancies for a date range crossing a daylight savings change)
+There may be some discrepancies for a date range crossing a daylight savings change).

 Each analytics section of Omny Studio is laid out in the same basic format.
 Here is a breakdown of what each part means.

-Devices used: What specific devices listeners are using.
+Devices: What specific devices listeners are using.
 Listener data such as this is particularly useful when approaching advertisers or sponsors for your podcast.

-Geography: where in the world people have listened to your content, displayed by country in order of highest to lowest number of listens.
+Geography: Where in the world people have listened to your content, displayed by country in order of highest to lowest number of listens.
 Click on the country to see a breakdown of how many listens you've had by city.